Solar Panel Cost Guide in Blackwood, NJ (Feb 2023)

 What is the average cost of installing solar panels in Blackwood?

-This is a difficult question to answer exactly, because the cost depends on a variety of factors.
-Generally speaking, it costs about $13,850 for a 5-kW system and $27,700 for a 10-kW system after the ITC is applied.
-You can expect to pay more if you want additional solar equipment or higher quality panels, or if you have higher-than-average energy needs.
-On the flip side, you can spend less if you go with a smaller solar panel system or less efficient solar panels.
+This is a hard question to answer exactly, because the cost depends on a few different factors.
+Broadly speaking, it costs about $13,850 for a 5-kW system and $27,700 for a 10-kW system after the ITC is applied.
+It will be more expensive if you want additional solar equipment or more efficient panels, or if you have above-average energy needs.
+On the other hand, you can spend less if you choose a smaller solar panel system or less efficient solar panels.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.